 I know that grading is supposed to be a tool that teachers use to index student understanding.
 And ideally that index should provide students with a sense of what they’re getting or missing in a given course.

 But are our grading tools really that fine-tuned?
 My 18-year-old self doesn’t think so.
 In his experience, grades equaled the number of correct answers over and against the total number of questions.
-Little effort on either end of the lectern was made to translate that ratio into a discussion of what a student understood versus what a student has yet to grasp.
+Little effort on either end of the lectern was made to translate that ratio into a discussion of what a student understood versus what a student had yet to grasp.

 I’ve met (and am now related) to enough educators to know that if you have a complaint about a pedagogical practice, it better come with some alternative.

 Well, here it is.
-Instead of talking to students about grades, I’ve been talk with students about “gradation.”
+Instead of talking to students about grades, I’ve been talking with students about “gradation.”
 It’s a little cheese ball, but I can sleep better at night.
 Here’s how it works…

 Gradated Understandings of Religion

-At the end of the day, I want students to be familiar with ideas that might help them better think through the cultural and identity politics often (but not solely) associated with religion.
+At the end of the day, I want students to be familiar with ideas that might help them better think through the cultural and identity politics often (but not solely) associated with “religion.”

 Now there are moments where I grade.
 For instance, I might quiz a student’s recall of concepts.
 Definitions of a discipline’s operational terms or an argument’s theses come to mind here.
 Can a student tell me what Russell T. McCutcheon says about insider and outsider perspectives in the study of religion?
 On this matter, I’m simply asking a student to relay information, and I am fairly comfortable saying that a student was able to transmit X% of the requested information.